yugabyte/yugabyte-bash-common/README.md

 [![CI](https://github.com/yugabyte/yugabyte-bash-common/workflows/CI/badge.svg)](https://github.com/yugabyte/yugabyte-bash-common/actions?query=workflow%3ACI)

-A common set of functionality in Bash to be used across YugaByte's repositories, e.g. as part of build scripts, etc. Could also be used in other projects.
+A common set of functionality in Bash to be used across Yugabyte's repositories, e.g. as part of build scripts, etc. Could also be used in other projects.
+As a rule, new scripts of any significant complexity should be written in Python, not in Bash.

 ## Using this library in your project